Annoyshah/Student-Api/README.md

 # Student-Api
-<div><h3>Hello guys this is my project "Student-Api" ,where I created student Login Api Using Node.js , Expresss.js , Mongodb and Mongoose and tested it using Postman</h3></div>
+<div><h3>Hello guys this is my project "Student-Api" ,where I created student Login Api Using Node.js , Expresss.js , MongoDB and Mongoose and tested it using Postman.</h3></div>
+<div><h4>When any student enters any data , it gets stored into database.
+I also installed and used validator.js dependency from npm for verifying that  email and phone numbers are valid or not .
+Moreover i also used unique module for checking if emails and phone numbers are unique or not </h4>
  <h2> Snapshots </h2>
 <div>
   <h2>Postman Snapshot </h2>